 We planned for the low tide and drove to Scott’s Bay – a little fishing community near Wolfville that a local had recommended we see.
 The drive out there was pretty solitary – but totally worth it!

-New in 2021 – you can not only walk on the ocean floor, you can dine on the ocean floor!
-Check out these special one of a kind dinners dining and foraging ingredients at low tide with a local chef.
+New in 2021 – you can not only walk on the ocean floor, but you can also dine on the ocean floor!
+Check out these special one-of-a-kind dinners dining and foraging ingredients at low tide with a local chef.

 Stay in a Historic Sea Captain’s home in Wolfville